The-Coding-Kiddo/AyposWeb/README.md

 - Resource Distribution Visualization
 - System Maintenance

-## API Configuration

-The application connects to an API server at `http://141.196.166.241:8003`.
-Make sure this endpoint is accessible from your network.

-## Environment Variables

-No additional environment variables are required to run the application in development mode.

-## Browser Support

-The application is optimized for modern browsers that support ES6+ features.

 ## Environment Configuration

 The application uses environment variables for configuration.
 To set up your environment: